 Well, recent studies suggest that playing video games is not as harmful as often portrayed.
 In fact, it can have some potential positive effects on developing your child’s interpersonal, social, cognitive use, if done responsibly.
 However, parental guidance and vigilance are inevitable.

 In this post, we tell you about the potential negative and positive outcomes of playing video games.

 Are Video Games Good For Kids?

 Depending on the content and the amount of time spent playing, video games can have positive as well as negative effects on your child.
-For instance, as per a study, educational video games were associated with good academic performance, while violent video games were associated with troublesome behavior (1).
+For instance, a study by Hastings (2008) showed that educational video games were associated with good academic performance, while violent video games were associated with troublesome behavior (1).

 However, these results depend on two factors – the game play and frequency of playing.
 As a parent, you may want to control these factors.

 The next section shares the positive and negative effects of video games on child development.

 Positive And Negative Effects Of Video Games On Children

 Positive effects of video games on children